okazaki10/ai_mate_backend/README.md

 ## SINGING
 - say "can you sing?"
-- and then say "this is the link https://youtu.be/EXAMPLE?si=EXAMPLE" put the youtube link from share button
+- and then say "this is the link https://youtu.be/EXAMPLE?si=EXAMPLE"
+- basically put the youtube link from share button

 # ADDING NEW CHARACTER
 - from menu, click "character customization" button